 Erik Dickson, director of ASP, was identified as the employee by Jarvis’ litigator, Hiram Sasser.
-At the freshmen orientation that took place June 27, Dickson told Jarvis that the CSU chancellor had a policy against wearing religious items according to a letter sent by Sasser to SSU administrators.
+At the freshman orientation that took place June 27, Dickson told Jarvis that the CSU chancellor had a policy against wearing religious items, according to a letter sent by Sasser to SSU administrators.
 According to the letter, he also told Jarvis that the necklace might offend, intimidate or discourage students from joining ASP.

 Dickson has since reached out to Jarvis and Armiñana to apologize for his mistake.
 He has not heard back from Jarvis.